-William showed an aptitude for finance and on March 22, 1858, was elected treasurer of the town of Omadi, which no longer exists.
+William showed an aptitude for finance and on March 22, 1858, was elected treasurer of Omadi, NE, a town which no longer exists.
 He was re-elected in a special election held the following year, on June 27, 1859.
 During that era, his father in law Henry Ream was postmaster in the town.

 Five years after the war's close, the citizens of Dakota County elected William as county clerk.
 He annually was re-elected 11 times, serving from 1870 through 1881.
 Said Warner's History: "Under Dr. G.W.
 Wilkinson's administration as agent for the Winnebago and Omaha Indians, he was appointed to the position of clerk at the Winnebago agency; afterwards appointed superintendent of the industrial school at the Omaha agency.
 After this his health began to fail, and he took a trip to Rosebud agency, in the hope of regaining his strength."

-William suffered from injuries, wounds or injuries received during the war.
+William suffered as he aged from his wartime shoulder injury.
+An examining physician noted enlargement of the shoulder and greatly impaired motion.
+He could not raise the arm perpendicular to his body and could not lift anything of weight.
 He applied for and was awarded a federal military pension as compensation, which was filed April 5, 1879.
 [Invalid App. #277.719 - Cert. #170.279] He is believed to have been a member of the Crittenden Post of the Grand Army of the Republic (GAR), a veterans organization.

 Mary survived her husband by an astonishing 64 years.
-To support herself, circa 1890, she became a census-taker in the Dakota precinct of the county.
+Other than a dower interest in her home property in Dakota City, she had no other means of support than her daily labor.
+To generate income, circa 1890, she became a census-taker in the Dakota precinct of the county.
 Then in 1893, she was a sales agent for a sewing machine company in Dakota City, and is named as such in Warner's History.
 She also advertised sales of fence posts in the Dakota County Herald circa 1907.
 The federal census of 1900 shows her heading a household of her two children and three grandchildren in Dakota, living next door to her brother, newspaper publisher John H. Ream.

 Mary in October 1910 served as a delegate to the Rebekah Assembly, the women's affiliate of the International Order of Odd Fellows, held in Lincoln, NE.
 She also volunteered with the Dakota County Homemakers' Club and in January 1912 taught a class on "home nursing."
 Then over the Memorial Day Weekend in 1921,she and the Herald family "drove to the Omaha Valley cemetery Sunday to decorate the graves of departed relatives," reported the Herald.
 She was badly injured in a fall down a flight of basement stairs in November 1915.
 Said the Herald, "One bone of the right arm was broken near the wrist and the other dislocated, besides other bruises on her body.
 She is getting along nicely, although the injuries are very painful."